LaMia Flight 2933: Flight from Santa Cruz

 The flight crew anticipated a fuel consumption of 8,858 kg for their planned route of 1,611 nmi (including 200 kg for taxiing).
 After refueling at Santa Cruz, CP2933 had 9,073 kg on board.
 ICAO regulations would have required them to carry a total fuel load of 12,052 kg, to allow for holding, diversion, and other contingencies.
 The RJ85's fuel tanks have a capacity of 9,362 kg.
-Around 21:16, about 180 nmi from their destination, the aircraft displayed a low-fuel warning.
+Around 21:16 local time (02:16 UTC, 29 November), about 180 nmi from their destination, the aircraft displayed a low-fuel warning.
 At this point, they were 77 nmi from Bogotá, but the crew took no steps to divert there, nor to inform ATC of the situation.
 The RJ85 continued on course and began its descent towards Medellín at 21:30.

 Another aircraft had diverted to Medellín from its planned route (from Bogotá to San Andres) because of a suspected fuel leak.
-Medellín air traffic controllers gave that aircraft priority to land and at 21:43 the LaMia RJ85's crew was instructed to enter a racetrack-shaped holding pattern at the Rionegro VHF omnidirectional range (VOR) radio navigation beacon and wait with three other aircraft for its turn to land.
-The crew requested and were given authorisation to hold at an area navigation (RNAV) waypoint named GEMLI, about 5.4 nmi south of the Rionegro VOR.
+Medellín air traffic controllers gave that aircraft priority to land and at 21:43 the LaMia RJ85's crew was instructed to enter a holding pattern at the Rionegro VOR beacon and wait with three other aircraft for its turn to land.
+The crew requested and were given authorisation to hold at an RNAV waypoint named GEMLI, about 5.4 nmi south of the Rionegro VOR.
 While waiting for the other aircraft to land, during the last 15 minutes of its flight, the RJ85 completed two laps of the holding pattern.
 This added approximately 54 nmi to its flight path.